HOLIDAY VILLAGES 6/18/2018

 Corrigan PD officer Christopher Lima was cited for Disorderly Conduct in a bar in Onlaska Texas recently after being involved in a skirmish with a man and a woman at that establishment.
 According to official sources, Lima was not arrested but given a court summons for the class 3 misdomeanor offense.

-Other sources show that Lima was cited for a Disorderly Conduct or Disturbing the Peace charge about 6 months ago in the same area of Polk County to which he plead 'no contest' but was found guilty of and paid the fine.
+Other sources show that Lima was cited for a Disorderly Conduct charge about 10 months ago by the Polk County S.O. along with abusive language and defamation of character to which he plead 'no contest' but was found guilty of and paid the fine.

 We immediatly called back reminding the chief we had a right to know if Lima is employed there.
 We were able to determine that there is no Ranger investigation into the allegations of a weapons discharge as far as Gibson knows and that Lima is still employed by Corrigan PD.